-Another cooktop that earns praise from users is the GE Profile PP989DNBB (*Est. $1,380).
-This frameless 30-inch cooktop has a smooth black glass surface; versions in white or black with stainless trim are also available.
+Overall, we found excellent feedback for several GE Profile cooktops.
+For example, the GE Profile PP989DNBB (Est. $1,550) is a frameless 30-inch cooktop with a smooth black glass surface; versions in white or black with stainless trim are also available.
 It has four heating elements: one large front burner that expands from 6 to 9 inches with a maximum power of 3,000 watts, one 6-inch rear burner with 1,500 watts of power and two 7-inch burners with 1,800 watts each.
 There is also a bridge element that can connect the two 7-inch burners to form a single large heating area, suitable for a griddle.
 This unit has knob controls located on top of the cooktop rather than a touchpad.

 One special feature of the GE Profile PP989DNBB is its three-speed downdraft fan, which provides built-in ventilation.
 This is a useful feature for a cooktop that's installed in an area with no existing ventilation, such as an island; however, as our report on range hoods notes, it won't do as thorough a job as a regular hood fan.
 The entire appliance is covered by a standard one-year warranty, but the glass surface and radiant heating units are covered for five years.

 The GE Profile PP989DNBB cooktop hasn't been included in professional tests, but it gets favorable user reviews.
 HomeDepot.com hosts the largest number of those, though many are sourced from GE's web site.
-Users praise its fast heating, simple controls and variety of burners, including the high-powered burner.
+Users praise its fast heating, simple controls and variety of burners, including the expandable, high-powered burner.
 The downdraft fan is also a popular feature with users, although several note that it makes installing the cooktop more complicated.
 The most common complaint we saw about this cooktop is that it is difficult to keep clean; more than one owner notes that it needs to be cleaned after every use.
 Some say the glass surface is easy to scratch, or even crack if something hard is dropped on it.